ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 Now that the domain has an SSL certificate, we'll route your CodeCapsules web-application to the domain.
 Navigate to your domain on the Gandi Dashboard.
 Click the "DNS Records" tab at the top of the page and continue to the next section.

-## Routing your web-application to your new domain
+## Routing your web-application to the domain

 DNS records contain information about a domain.
 When a user enters a domain in their search bar, their computer will receive these records.
 When creating a new domain with Gandi, various DNS records are supplied with default values.
 For this tutorial, only the entries with type "A" and "CNAME" are important.